Last updated: December 2019

 I do have a focus on gender equity in the decisions I make, in part to show the boys that females should be treated equally.
 It’s also about simply choosing the best person for the role, regardless of gender.
 I believe it shouldn’t matter that we’re in an all-boys school when it comes to the people we work with and learn from.

 Scott Whyte joined Melbourne Grammar School in 2015 following six years at Wesley College.
 There he taught Years 5 and 6 and served as Head of Mathematics.
-Scott has also been involved in elite sports coaching for 10 years.
+Scott has also been involved in elite sports coaching for more than 10 years.